krolow/cv/cv/cv-vinicius-krolow.md

 * to help with implementantion/development of tools to ensure quality and speedup the development;
 * to be a technical evangelist to spread the company name;

+**Some parts of stack used to automated tools in company:** Node.js, Coffescript, Riak, Angular.js, MongoDB, Microservices

-####Self Employed - (February 2014 - current)
+####Full Stack Software Developer - Freelance (February 2014 - current)

-Working with several different technologiesbe for different kind of projects.

-Mainly acting at parking software working using:

-* CakePHP
-* Node.js
-* Express
-* Javascript
-* Compoundb
-* Titanium
-* Angular
-* Bootstrap
-* Firebase
-* Vagrant / Puppet

-A part of that specific application/technologies, i have been developing applications in:

-* Symphony 2
-* Express
-* Rails 4
-* Emberjs
-* Phonegap / Ionic
-* AWS, Heroku, vagrant, puppet
+* Consulting on software development
+* Architecture of web applications
+* Development of web applications
+* Development of mobile applications
+* Development of back-end applications

+**Some parts of stack are:** PHP, Ruby, Node.js, Javascript, GIT, HTML, Puppet, Emberjs, Angular.js, Coffescript, MySQL, Mongodb, OpenCV, WebRTC, Express, Compoundb, Titanium, Bootstrap, Firebase, Vagrant, Puppet, Symphony 2, Rails 4, Emberjs, Phonegap / Ionic, AWS, Heroku, Vagrant

 ####Software Engineer - Conrad Caine GmbH (September 2013 - February 2014)

-Working to make PPT rocks!

-Converting PPT to display at IOS applications and building CMS/REST API to IOS apps consume.

-**Technologies:**

-* Symfony 2
-* CakePHP 2
-* Windows Popwerpoint COM
-* REST
-* MySQL
-* Vagrant
-* Puppet
+I've worked in a powerpoint convert tool, i was responsible to create a new architecture, for the CMS and convert process.

+* Create the new convert process using distributed services
+* Create the new CMS architecture to reuse as much as possible the legacy code and enabling it to create new features and for multi tenancy environment.

+**Some parts of stack are:** PHP, Symfony 2, Javascript, Jquery, HTML, CSS, Silex, Cilex, Windows Powerpoint COM, REST, MySQL, Puppet, Vagrant

 #### Software Engineer / Project Leader - Cake Development Corporation (February 2013 - September 2013)